nerves-training/nerves_team_game/README.md

 #### game:wait

+Direction: server -> client

-If the server delivers a `game:pending` message and enough players become not ready where the number of ready players < 1, the server will cancel the pending game and send the `game:wait` message.
+If the server delivers a `game:pending` message and enough players become not ready where the number of ready players < 1, the server cancels the pending game and broadcasts the `game:wait` message.

 ```json
 {